 Surface water distribution changes over space and time and tracking these patterns using the this tool can provide insight into ecological structure and function, patterns of flooding and flood risk, and the impacts of infrastructure and climate.

 The Reservoir Mapping Tool is a resource for modeling the inundation areas of prospective dams on the Irrawaddy, Salween, Mekong, and Red River basins.
 The tool was generalized and published into a user-friendly responsive online GIS web application.

-The Post Wildfire Vegetation Monitoring System uses Google Earth Engine to provide users with current and past vegetation cover areas burned by wildfire.
-The system allows users to instantly determine the cover of several vegetation…
+This tool uses Google Earth Engine to provide users with current and past vegetation cover areas burned by wildfire.
+The system allows users to instantly determine the cover of several vegetation types.